Everybody Reads 2022 celebrates Mira Jacob's Good Talk: A Memoir in Conversations

 Written with humor and vulnerability, this deeply relatable graphic memoir is a love letter to the art of conversation—and to the hope that hovers in our most difficult questions.

 Mira Jacob is a novelist, memoirist, illustrator, and cultural critic.
 Good Talk was shortlisted for the National Book Critics Circle Award, and named a New York Times Notable Book.
 Jacob is also the author of the critically acclaimed novel The Sleepwalker’s Guide to Dancing.

 How to participate

-Extra copies of Americanah will be available in January 2019 at all neighborhood libraries, and e-books will be downloadable from the library catalog, thanks to the generous support of The Library Foundation.
+More copies of the book will arrive in January 2022 at all neighborhood libraries and online, thanks to the generous support of The Library Foundation.
 The library encourages readers to share extra copies with friends, coworkers and neighbors.

 Explore the themes of the book through events and discussions.
 Watch this page for the events schedule.